 By Koh Jia Ler

-On 24th April, our Year 2 ventures went on their Pioneer Exploration Assessment (PEA) Hike.
-Due to the Covid-19 pandemic, the hike was cut down to a 16 km day hike.
-However, to ensure that the hike would truly challenge the ventures, orienteering skills like map sketch were more heavily emphasised than before.
+On 24 April 2021, our Year 2 Ventures went on their Pioneer Exploration Assessment (PEA) Hike.
+Due to the COVID-19 pandemic, the hike was cut down to a 16 km day hike.
+However, to ensure that the hike would truly challenge the Ventures, orienteering skills like map sketch were more heavily emphasised than before.

-The Year 2 ventures diligently trained their fitness so that they would be physically fit for the hike.
-They had also gone on a mock hike together with the Year 1 ventures on 17th April in order to get a feel of how the PEA hike would be like.
+The Year 2 Ventures diligently trained their fitness so that they would be physically fit for the hike.
+They had also gone on a mock hike together with the Year 1 Ventures on 17 April in order to get a feel of how the PEA hike would be like.

-Our ventures first started by plotting their route onto the topographical map, carefully choosing the best course towards their destinations.
-It was crucial that the route was chosen carefully to maximise efficiency and ensuring that they can stay oriented to the map at all times.
+Our Ventures first started by plotting their route onto the topographical map, carefully choosing the best course towards their destinations.
+It was crucial that the route was chosen carefully to maximise efficiency and ensure that they can stay oriented to the map at all times.
 They then set off at 8 a.m. to each of their checkpoints.

 Firstly, they had to complete a checkpoint map sketch at one of the designated checkpoints.
 A map sketch is a drawing of a 100m radius around a specified checkpoint and displays important information about the nearby features.
 From broad details like buildings to the most minute details such as lamp posts.

 The second assessed skill was the area survey.
 An area survey is similar to a map sketch with the difference being a 1km by 1km grid instead of a 100m radius circle.
 This makes an area survey exponentially more demanding than a map sketch due to the increased area required to cover.

 The Ventures had little difficulties with these assessments as map sketch and area survey were some of their most practised orienteering skills.